Bob Welch (musician): Recovery and second marriage

-During the mid-1980s (following the release of Eye Contact), Welch took to partying with Guns N' Roses, who were rehearsing in his garage.
+Following the release of Eye Contact (which failed to chart), Welch took to partying with Guns N' Roses, who were rehearsing in his garage.
 He became addicted to cocaine and heroin, and was hospitalized for detox in spring of 1985.
 Welch reflected on that era as "being a very bad boy, very decadent, very cynical, VERY stoned.
 It was not a good time."

 The day he was released from detox, he was introduced to Wendy Armistead by Taryn Power (Tyrone Power's daughter) and Tony Sales at The Central (now The Viper Room).
 Welch and Armistead were married in December 1985 and moved to Phoenix, Arizona, to maintain Welch's sobriety.
 Welch abstained from all illegal drugs for the rest of his life.

 While in Phoenix, they formed a short-lived group called Avenue M. The group went on tour and recorded one song for a greatest hits compilation.
-They later moved to Nashville, Tennessee, and remained married until his death.
+Welch and Armistead later moved to Nashville, Tennessee, and remained married until his death.

 Death and legacy

-Welch had undergone spinal surgery three months prior to his death.
-Despite the surgery, doctors told him his prognosis for recovery was poor, and he would eventually become an invalid.
-He was still in considerable pain, despite taking the medication pregabalin (Lyrica) for six weeks.
+Three months before his death, Welch underwent spinal surgery.
+The procedure was unsuccessful and doctors told him his condition would not improve.

-On June 7, 2012, around 6:00 a.m., Welch died by suicide, shooting himself in his Nashville home where his wife Wendy discovered his body.
-He left a nine-page suicide note and love letter for Wendy.
+On June 7, 2012, around 6:00 a.m., Welch died by suicide, shooting himself in his Nashville home where his wife Wendy—for whom he left a nine-page suicide note and love letter—discovered his body.
 He was 66 years old.

-Wendy died on November 28, 2016, from chronic obstructive pulmonary disease (COPD) and heart disease, also aged 66.
+Wendy died on November 28, 2016, from chronic obstructive pulmonary disease and heart disease, also aged 66.

-Bob and Wendy Welch are buried beside each other in Memphis, Tennessee.

-An exhibit chronicling Bob Welch's career opened at The Musicians Hall of Fame at Belmont University in Nashville, Tennessee on August 27, 2018.
+An exhibit chronicling Welch's career opened at The Musicians Hall of Fame in Nashville on August 27, 2018.
 Despite the lawsuit over a decade earlier, Fleetwood wrote a tribute for the exhibit.
-Bob and Wendy Welch's estate has endowed a scholarship to support Belmont School of Music students.
+Welch's estate has endowed a scholarship to support Belmont School of Music students.

-Pop Culture
+Pop culture

-Bob Welch is mentioned throughout episode one of season eighteen of Family Guy called "Yacht Rocky."
-The main character, Peter Griffin, finds out that Bob Welch has passed away and takes a moment to lie down and stare at the ceiling while listening to "Sentimental Lady."
-This repeats several times in the episode as different characters lament about Bob's passing.
+Bob Welch is mentioned throughout episode one of season eighteen of Family Guy, called "Yacht Rocky".
+The main character, Peter Griffin, finds out that Welch has died and takes a moment to lie down and stare at the ceiling while listening to "Sentimental Lady".
+This repeats several times in the episode as different characters lament Welch's death.